-Save as disclosed in the Prospectus and in this annual report, the Group has not entered into any non-exempt continuing connected transactions during the Reporting Period.
-Details of related party transactions of the Group for the year ended 31 December 2021 are set out in Note 30 to the consolidated financial statements, none of which fall under the definition of "connected transactions" or "continuing connected transactions" under Chapter 14A of the Listing Rules for which disclosure is required.
-The Company has complied with the applicable disclosure requirements under Chapter 14A of the Listing Rules during the Reporting Period.
+The Group has not entered into any non-exempt continuing connected transactions during the Reporting Period.
+Details of related party transactions of the Group for the Reporting Period are set out in Note 33 to the consolidated financial statements, none of which fall under the definition of "connected transactions" or "continuing connected transactions" under Chapter 14A of the Listing Rules for which disclosure is required following the Listing.
+The Company has complied with the applicable disclosure requirements under Chapter 14A of the Listing Rules since the Listing Date.